GaryGaoYao/MedReShaper/README.md

 # MedReShaper Introductions
-MedReShaper: MedReShaper: An AI-driven Workflow for 3D Anatomical Shape Modeling with Multi-Ethnic Clinical Validations in Orbital Surgery

-MedReShaper is an AI-based system for automatically completing 3D anatomic shapes in clinical settings.
+MedReShaper: An AI-driven Workflow for 3D Anatomical Shape Modeling with Multi-Ethnic Clinical Validations in Orbital Surgery MedReShaper is an AI-based system for automatically completing 3D anatomic shapes in clinical settings.
 It introduces a novel fishbone-structured network architecture, ASM-Net, capable of reconstructing anatomically plausible shapes from defective or incomplete medical shapes.
 The system is validated on clinical and multi-center datasets, demonstrating sub-millimeter accuracy and strong generalizability.

 <img width="3482" height="2011" alt="image" src="https://github.com/user-attachments/assets/05009b81-fdf2-4782-ba55-25fd6024391b" />